Nonintercourse Act: History

-It is certain that if [25 U.S.C. § 177] is applicable ... the mere 'expressed consent' of Congress would be vain and idle.
-For § 177 at the very least contemplates the assent of the Indian nation or tribe. ...
-[I]t follows that the mere consent of Congress, however express and specific, would avail nothing.
-Therefore, if § 177 is applicable ... the result would be that the Tuscarora lands, however imperative for the project, could not be taken at all.

 This dicta inspired Oneida Indian Nation of N.Y.
 State v.
 Oneida Cnty.
-(1974) ["Oneida I"], where the Supreme Court held that there was federal subject-matter jurisdiction for Indian land claims based upon aboriginal title and violations of the Nonintercourse Act.
+(1974) ("Oneida I"), where the Supreme Court held that there was federal subject-matter jurisdiction for Indian land claims based upon aboriginal title and violations of the Nonintercourse Act.
 In Oneida Cnty. v.
 Oneida Indian Nation of N.Y.
-State (1984) ["Oneida II"], the Supreme Court held that tribes have a federal common law cause of action, not pre-empted by the Nonintercourse Act, for possessory land claims based upon aboriginal title; the court also rejected the following affirmative defenses: limitations, abatement, ratification or nonjusticiability.
+State (1984) ("Oneida II"), the Supreme Court held that tribes have a federal common law cause of action, not pre-empted by the Nonintercourse Act, for possessory land claims based upon aboriginal title; the court also rejected the following affirmative defenses: limitations, abatement, ratification, and nonjusticiability.

 While Oneida II remains the only final judgement entered by a court in favor of a tribe bringing a Nonintercourse Act land claim, Oneida I inspired dozens of other land claims.
 After tribes won initial judgements in some of these claims, Congress reacted by extinguishing the claimed aboriginal title and compensating the tribal plaintiffs.
 These Indian Land Claims Settlements are collected in 25 U.S.C. tit.
 19. For example, in Joint Tribal Council of the Passamaquoddy Tribe v.
 Morton (1st Cir.
 1975), after the First Circuit held that the federal government was obliged to bring a suit on the tribe's behalf claiming 60% of Maine, Congress approved an $81.5 million settlement.
 In the case of the Narragansett land claim (D.R.I.
 1976), Congress enacted a settlement after the court struck all the defendant's affirmative defenses (laches, statute of limitations/adverse possession, estoppel by sale, operation of state law, and public policy) and denied the state's motion to dismiss on the grounds of sovereign immunity and nonjusticiability.
 Similarly, in Mohegan Tribe v.
 Connecticut (D. Conn.
 1982), Congress approved the creation of the Mohegan Sun after the court struck the defendant's affirmative defenses.
 With the Mashantucket Pequot Tribe and Wampanoag, Congress enacted a settlement before the courts had a chance to enter any rulings.

 Elements

 As stated in Narragansett, there are four elements to a Nonintercourse Act claim.

-In order to establish a prima facie case, plaintiff must show that: